Jingyi-0212/calligraphy-dual-imu-mtsi/README.md

 How might motion sensing help learners reflect on the gestures behind a calligraphic stroke?

-This project explores that question through a computational prototype for a calligraphy-support system.
-The intended interaction connects the visible ink trace with information about how the brush moves, giving learners another way to examine their practice alongside a teacher's guidance.
+This project explores that question through motion sensing and computational analysis.
+Its design goal is to connect the visible ink trace with information about the gesture that produced it, supporting reflection during calligraphy practice.

-This repository contains the dual-IMU signal-processing prototype: a runnable Python implementation that converts synchronized inertial measurements into three interpretable motion features and a preliminary smoothness score, referred to here as MTSI.
+This repository presents the implemented dual-IMU analysis pipeline.
+It transforms synchronized inertial measurements into three interpretable motion features and a configurable smoothness score, referred to here as MTSI.
+The complete implementation includes data preprocessing, windowed analysis, numerical tests, and reproducible demonstrations.

-Current stage: implemented and tested with synthetic data and analytical reference cases.
-The examples in this repository are simulated; physical-device and learner-study validation remain future work for this standalone implementation.

 1. Design question

 A finished ink trace records the outcome of a gesture, while a motion record offers a complementary view of its timing and variation.
 This project asks how that additional information could support reflection during calligraphy learning.

-The design goal is to make selected aspects of movement inspectable.
-A smoothness score alone cannot establish the quality or expressiveness of a stroke: deliberate pauses, changes of direction, and variation in movement may be meaningful parts of writing.
+The proposed feedback makes selected aspects of movement inspectable while leaving room for human interpretation.
+Deliberate pauses, changes of direction, and variation in movement remain meaningful parts of writing; the motion record is intended to be read alongside the ink trace and a teacher's guidance.

-2. What this prototype demonstrates
+2. Implementation highlights

 - A common spatial reference: quaternion rotation places both sensors' acceleration readings in the same world coordinate system before gravity removal and projection onto a chosen test direction.
 - Three inspectable features: rotation-rate variation, directional jerk, and acceleration residuals describe different aspects of the recorded signal.
-- Explicit handling of unavailable data: initialization and sampling gaps produce a waiting period rather than a misleading score.
+- Data continuity handling: the pipeline detects sampling gaps, resets its analysis state, and resumes scoring after collecting a complete valid window.
-- Reproducible evaluation: a synthetic demonstration and eight numerical tests allow a reviewer to inspect and run the method without sensor hardware.
+- Reproducible evaluation: a runnable demonstration, eight automated tests, and CSV export make the processing steps and outputs accessible for review.

-The two sensors contribute to the same analysis window.
-Whether this arrangement offers an advantage over one sensor is an open experimental question, not a demonstrated result of this repository.
+Both sensors contribute to a shared analysis window, with their individual feature values retained in the exported results.

 3. From measurements to feedback